jaccomoc/jactl/docs/blog/2023-12-09-advent-of-code-2023-day8.md

 categories: blog
 image:      /assets/logo-picture.jpg
 authors: [james]
+tags: [advent-of-code]
+description: "Solving Advent of Code 2023 Day 8 (Haunted Wasteland) using the Jactl programming language."
 ---

 Another fun day.
 As usual part 2 could not be brute forced so needed some lateral thinking.